 Among Rogers’s other credits is the TV movie Never Say Never: The Deidre Hall Story (in which she played herself) and episodes of Love, American Style, Quincy, M.E., Little House on the Prairie, and Knight Rider.

-Soap Hub would like to wish Suzanne Rogers a very happy birthday and many more.
-Days of Our Lives airs weekdays on NBC.
+Soap Hub would like to wish Suzanne Rogers a very happy birthday and you can too by clicking on the Twitter link below.
+Days of our Lives (DOOL) airs weekdays on NBC.
 Check your local listings for airtimes.
+For more about what’s coming up in Salem, check out all the latest that’s been posted on DAYS spoilers.